qbentil/api-testing/README.md

    - Request validation is handled using Joi.

 3. **Error Handling:**
-   - Errors are propagated to a central error-handling middleware.
+   - Errors are propagated to a centralized error-handling middleware.

 4. **Testing:**
    - Unit tests focus on individual functions and modules.
    - Integration tests focus on the API endpoints and their behavior.
+   - Jest is used as the testing framework.
+   - Supertest is used for making HTTP requests in the integration tests.

 5. **Environment Variables:**
    - Sensitive configuration (e.g., database URI) is stored in a .env file.